Estrie

 Estrie ([ɛstʁi]) is an administrative region of Quebec that comprises the Eastern Townships.
 Estrie, a French neologism, was coined as a derivative of est, "east".
 Originally settled by anglophones, today it is about 90 per cent francophone.
 Anglophones are concentrated in Lennoxville, home of the region's only English-speaking university, Bishop's University.
-The Eastern Townships School Board runs 20 elementary schools, three high schools, and a learning centre.
+The English-language Eastern Townships School Board runs 20 elementary schools, three high schools, and a learning centre.

-The region originally consisted of 6 RCM's.
+The region originally consisted of 6 regional county municipalities.
 In 2021, La Haute-Yamaska & Brome-Missisquoi joined Estrie, transferring from Montérégie.

 Economy

 While the economy of the area is mainly based on agriculture, forestry, and mining, tourist attractions include four Sépaq parks: Yamaska, Mont-Orford, Frontenac, and Mont-Mégantic, ski resorts at Mont Brome and Mont Orford, and agritourism.